 Global final consumption of energy by source

 While the electrification of energy demand helps advance a lower-carbon future, to fully decarbonize the sector, the carbon intensity of electricity production must also fall.
-Carbon-free forms of power such as wind, solar, and other renewables are expected to take share of the electricity-production mix over the same period, with the proportion of solar-powered electricity rising tenfold, wind power quadrupling, and coal-generated electricity shrinking by over 80%.
+Carbon-free forms of power such as wind and solar, as well as other renewables, are expected to take share of the electricity-production mix over the same period, with the proportion of solar-powered electricity rising tenfold, wind power quadrupling, and coal-generated electricity shrinking by over 80%.

-Renewables expected to become major sources of electricity
+Renewables are expected to become major sources of electricity

 Global electricity generation by source

-Favorable renewable economics creating a tailwind for utilities
+Favorable renewable economics are creating a tailwind for utilities

 Because renewable power generation has no ongoing fuel costs (wind and sunshine are free) and few operating expenses, utilities essentially exchange the lifetime costs of fossil fuels for up-front construction capex—which is then amortized over several decades.
 As those costs continue to fall, companies can increasingly retire and replace fossil fuels with renewables at potentially lower prices for consumers.
-While a period of very low fossil fuel prices, inflationary cost pressures in new renewable capacity, or regulatory pushback, could disrupt this trend; these are highly unlikely, in our view.
+While a period of very low fossil fuel prices, inflationary cost pressures in new renewable capacity, or regulatory pushback could disrupt this trend, this is highly unlikely, in our view.

 Attractive economics for renewables generation